 The Sagrada Familia Parish, located in the Roma Norte neighborhood, is another impressive example of religious architecture in Mexico City.
 The church, built in 1910, stands out for its neo-Gothic style and rich history.
 It was designed by architect Manuel Gorozpe and is famous for its stained glass windows and impressive main altar.

 A curious detail for visitors is that the parish was an important refuge during the Mexican Revolution, offering asylum to many displaced people.
-This parish is a focal point for the local community, offering daily masses, cultural events and charity programs.
-For the faithful looking for a Catholic church near me, this parish offers a welcoming atmosphere and numerous daily Masses.
+This parish is a focal point for the local community, offering daily Masses, cultural events, and charity programs.
+For the faithful looking for a Catholic church nearby, this parish offers a welcoming environment and numerous daily Masses.
 Today’s Sunday Mass schedule can easily be found on their website or in the parish announcements.

 - For more information about this church, visit the website of Holy Family Parish, North Rome.